artandmath/nk2dl-gui/README.md

 # nk2dl-gui

-Welcome to `nk2dl-gui`, a set of GUI components for submitting nukescripts to Thinkbox Deadline from The Fuundry's Nuke.
+Welcome to `nk2dl-gui` (aka Nuke to Deadline GUI). `nk2dl-gui` is a set of components for submitting nodes from the currently open nukescript to Thinkbox Deadline from the Nuke GUI.

 ![I feel the need, the need for speed!](./docs/img/screenshot_panel_initial_state.png)